 Housebreaking is one of the initial worries for dog owners.
 The good thing about older dogs is that they generally have better control over their bladders and bowels, which ultimately saves you a lot of time and worry.

 Thankfully, you have the easy and effective solution of crate training.
+Going back to the basics of crate training is a great way to train your dog to go to the bathroom outside.
 Crate training works by tapping into your dog’s natural instinct to not soil their den.
 Even if they really need to go to the bathroom, most dogs will hold it when they are confined in their crates, preventing any accidents late at night or when you’re not home.